Logo BusinessBecause - The business school voice

 Which is easier GMAT or GRE?

-In terms of the exam structure, the two tests differ, with the GMAT exam structure comprising four sections while the GRE test has three.
+In terms of the exam structure, the two tests differ, with the GMAT comprising three sections while the GRE test has five.
 Below is a breakdown of the two test structures.

-The GMAT Quantitative Reasoning section tests your ability to analyze data and reach conclusions using reasoning skills.
-You have to demonstrate your knowledge of arithmetic, algebra, and geometry, though advanced math skills are not required.
+The GMAT Quantitative Reasoning section tests your ability to solve mathematical problems.
+You have to demonstrate your knowledge of arithmetic and algebra, though advanced math skills are not required.

-GMAT Integrated Reasoning evaluates your data and information analysis skills across multiple formats.
+GMAT Data Insights evaluates your data and information analysis skills across multiple formats.
 You have to demonstrate the ability to integrate data to solve complex problems.

-The first question will be medium difficulty, but from then on the computer will score your answer and select the next question according to your scores.
-The computer adaptive element of the GMAT means you cannot revisit questions or change your answers during the exam.
+The first question will be medium difficulty, but from then on, the computer will score your answer and select the next question according to your scores.

 The GRE Analytical Writing section tests your critical thinking skills.
-You’re presented with an argument to analyze and asked to present your own coherent argument.
+You’re presented with an issue to analyze and asked to present your own analysis.

-The Verbal Reasoning section tests your ability to analyze writing and understand the meaning of a text.
+The two GRE Verbal Reasoning sections test your ability to analyze writing and understand the meaning of a text.
 You read passages and summarize the meaning of sections, sentences, and phrases.
-Words are omitted from passages and you have to make replacement suggestions which maintain the coherence of the sentence.
+Words are omitted from passages and you have to make replacement suggestions that maintain the coherence of the sentence.

-The GRE Quantitative Reasoning section consists of either independent, standalone questions or questions about a specific dataset, designed to test your ability to analyze quantitative information using arithmetic, geometry, algebra and data analysis.
+The two GRE Quantitative Reasoning sections consist of either independent, standalone questions or questions about a specific dataset, designed to test your ability to analyze quantitative information using arithmetic, geometry, algebra, and data analysis.

 Calculators?